agrc/deq-enviro/README.md

 ### updateRemoteConfigFromSheets Function

-You will need to copy the `functions-key-dev.json` key file from the terraform project to the `src/functions` directory in order to have permissions to hit the staging config spreadsheet.
+You will need to copy the `functions-key-dev.json` key file from the terraform project to the `functions` directory in order to have permissions to hit the staging config spreadsheet.

 ## Config Spreadsheet Deploy Addon